• Products

 Relyence FRACAS supports Approvals as a mechanism for you to control your FRACAS Workflow process.
 When Approvals are enabled, Incidents or Problems cannot be advanced to the next step in your process until approval is received.
 You define who is allowed to Approve, as well as Approval Due Dates.

 You may optionally enable Approvals for each step in your FRACAS process.
 For example, you may want an approval process enforced only for the corrective action part of your FRACAS Problem Workflow.
-Or, you may want an approval process enforced for each Workflow step.
+Or you may want an approval process enforced for each Workflow step.
 You can choose how to utilize approvals based on your needs.

 The first step is to enable Approvals in Relyence FRACAS.
 To do this, select Configure>Approvals from the Sidebar menu when Relyence FRACAS is active.

 You can enable Approvals for any step of your Incident or Problem Workflow.
-For example, you to enable Approvals for the Corrective Action Workflow Step using the built-in Relyence 8D Problem template, select the Approval Required checkbox for this step of the Workflow in the Problem Approvals tab.
+For example, to enable Approvals for the Corrective Action Workflow Step using the built-in Relyence 8D Problem template, select the Approval Required checkbox for this step of the Workflow in the Problem Approvals tab.

 You can enter other information as desired on the Approvals tab: